CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/README.md

 I did whip up a model based on the California Bear Flag.
 Maybe we'll use it.
 Maybe.

 ### Common
-This directory holds all the common AI scenes and assets - mostly the actual programmatic AI scenes, or the "brains".
+This directory holds all the common AI scenes and assets - mostly the configuration *Cores* and *Machines*.

 ### Pawn
 The Pawn is meant to be the primary NPC for our game.
 It's a sprite of a 3D model, the model being based on a small wooden doll/maquette.
 Since it's such a core part of the game, a lot of our development and experiments are focused on the Pawn.